 Intensive consideration of selected topics of current importance in Secondary Education.
 May be repeated with new content.
 Maximum credit six units applicable on a master's degree.

-UPPER DIVISION COURSES IN SPECIAL EDUCATION

-500. Exceptional Individuals (3) I, II, S

-Two lectures and two hours of activity.
+UPPER DIVISION COURSES IN SPECIAL EDUCATION Hanning, organizing and industrialities 500.
+Exceptional Individuals (3) I, II, S Two lectures and two hours of activity.